 - How do you make money?
 How is that likely to change in the next three years?

 Taxes can have a significant impact on your client's likelihood of achieving his or her goals.
 Tax liability can be minimized with a proper account structure.
-Changes in the client's current and future propensity to save or spend play a vital role in his or her financial situation.
-Your ability to properly incorporate these considerations will increase your chances for success in helping your clients reach their goals.
+Plus, changes in the client's current and future propensity to save or spend play a vital role in his or her financial situation.
+Your ability to incorporate these considerations will increase your chances for success in helping your clients reach their goals.

-Probe to learn more about existing professional relationships:
+You'll also want to learn more about existing professional relationships:

 - Do you work with other advisors?
 Who are they and what are their roles?

-- Of late, how frequently have you switched advisors?
+- How frequently have you switched advisors?

 - How many times would you like to be contacted each year?
 How would you like to be contacted (e.g., face-to-face, phone, e-mail)?